Configuration Guide

 Permission: Administrator | Description: Set the channel for modmail threads

 Configure which channel modmail threads will be created in.
 When users DM the bot, a thread will be created in this channel for staff to respond.
+Users in multiple servers can select which server to contact via a dropdown menu, with the support server always shown first with a special indicator (đ).

 /setmodmailchannel â Select channel from dropdown